 York College was founded on August 26, 1890, by the United Brethren Church in conjunction with York citizens who wanted a church-related college.
 In 1946, a merger with the Evangelical Church resulted in control of the college passing to the newly-formed Evangelical United Brethren (EUB) Church.
 In 1954, that body decided to transfer its support to another EUB institution, Westmar University in LeMars, Iowa.
 An agreement had existed from the school's beginning that control of the school would pass to the City of York should the governing body ever decide to close the college.
-Because of this, the city took control of the property, and the corporate structure, which has remained continuous since 1890, was transferred to members of the churches of Christ in 1956.
+Because of this, the city took control of the property, and the corporate structure, which has remained continuous since 1890, was transferred to a self-perpetuating board comprised of members of the churches of Christ in 1956.

 In 1988, York College began the transition to senior college status with the strong support of both the York community and church constituencies.
 The important first step came in 1989 when the North Central Association granted its approval for the College to award the Bachelor of Arts Degree with majors in Biblical Studies and Religious Studies.
 Approval of other programs in several branches of the arts, science, business, education and pre-professional pursuits soon followed.
 The college gained accreditation as a senior college in 1994.
+York's most recent reaffirmation accreditation visit took place in February 2014.
+The college is accredited by the Higher Learning Commission.

-In recent developments, the college launched York College Online in 2010 to expand the reach of the school with special focus on non-traditional students.
-The college has grown from only four major buildings in 1956, to a campus of 17 major facilities on 50 acres that serve the needs of a growing student body.
-Fall enrollment is typically between 400 and 500 students, coming from about 30 states and several countries.
 The college's 7,500 alumni reside in every state and several countries.
-As has been the case from its founding, the focus of the college is to transform lives through Christ-centered education and prepare each student for a life of service to God, family and society.
+As has been the case from its founding, the continuing focus of the college is to transform lives through Christ-centered education and prepare each student for a life of service to God, family and society.

 Read Dale Larsen's 1966 dissertation: A History of York College